personalrobotics/libfreenect2/README.md

 1. OpenCL dependency
   * OpenCL ICD loader: if you have `ocl-icd-libopencl1` (provides libOpenCL.so) installed, you are recommended but not required to update it to 2.2.4+ using later releases.
 Early versions have a deadlock bug that may cause hanging.
+    * **Clint NOTE:** Current stable version 2.2.7 does not seem to work
   * AMD GPU: Install the latest version of the AMD Catalyst drivers from https://support.amd.com and `apt-get install opencl-headers`.
   * Nvidia GPU: Install the latest version of the Nvidia drivers, for example nvidia-346 from `ppa:xorg-edgers` and `apt-get install opencl-headers`.
 Make sure that `dpkg -S libOpenCL.so` shows `ocl-icd-libopencl1` instead of nvidia opencl packages which are incompatible with `opencl-headers`.
 CUDA toolkit is not required for OpenCL.
+    * **Clint NOTE:** Current drivers from nvidia are not compatible with `ocl-icd-libopencl1`.
+Currently, that requires the latest `nvidia-340` package (which is in the Ubuntu repos, not Nvidia's or xorg-edgers').
   * Intel GPU (kernel 3.16+ recommended): Install beignet-dev 1.0+, `apt-get install beignet-dev`.
 If not available, use this ppa `sudo apt-add-repository ppa:pmjdebruijn/beignet-testing`.
 Do not install `beignet` which has version 0.3.
 Beignet is in active development for new Intel hardware and you may run into issues.
 Be sure to check out known issues and solutions here: http://www.freedesktop.org/wiki/Software/Beignet/ .
   * Nvidia discrete/Intel integrated GPUs: this gets tricky, but the rule of thumb is to make sure the actually used OpenCL headers and the driver libraries have matching versions.
   * Mali GPU (e.g. Odroid XU4): (with root) `mkdir -p /etc/OpenCL/vendors; echo /usr/lib/arm-linux-gnueabihf/mali-egl/libmali.so >/etc/OpenCL/vendors/mali.icd; apt-get install opencl-headers`.